 KING KONG.
 The original was incredible in its day.
-The special effects don't hold up today, but watching it, one can imagine what a powerful impression it made for its time.
+The special effects don't hold NOW, but watching it, one can imagine what a powerful impression it made for its time.
 No one is ever going to think that of KING KONG from 1976.

-Made for an estimated $24 million, it was prohibitively expensive for the small but profitable company of Dino De Laurentiis (AMITYVILLE II, MANHUNTER, KING KONG LIVES, SOMETIMES THEY COME BACK, ARMY OF DARKNESS, HANNIBAL, RED DRAGON), who had been producing movies for over 30 years when this one came down the pike.
+Made for an estimated $24 million, it was prohibitively expensive for the small but profitable company of Dino De Laurentiis, who was producing movies for over 30 years (ORCA, AMITYVILLE II, MANHUNTER, KING KONG LIVES, FLASH GORDON, DUNE, SOMETIMES THEY COME BACK, ARMY OF DARKNESS, HANNIBAL, RED DRAGON) when this one came down the pike.

 Dino was one of those few folks who saw the tragedy that one of the original screenwriters, Ruth Rose, saw in Kong, and approved.

 KONG continued to be a cash cow because KING KONG had something that no other pretender had: KING KONG wasn't cute and he wasn't lovable.
 He was a vicious wild animal living in a brutal environment.
 He killed for territory, he killed to protect his property, and he killed because he enjoyed killing.
 That's the way Edgar Wallace and Merian C. Cooper saw him, but that wasn't the way Ruth Rose wanted Kong to be.
 Rose wanted cute and cuddly: Blonde even.

 Dino De Laurentiis wanted to remain true to the Kong mythos in some ways, and go off on his own in others.
 Nothing wrong with that.
 But the original Kong was terrifying.
 Dino wanted Kong to be sympathetic.

 "When you see my ape die, you gonna cry!"